nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 It indicates that ION is unable to clean out previously left behind semaphore files.
 This typically occurs when the previous ION run was launched by a different user, and ION was not properly shutdown via a shutdown script - instead, the global `ionstop` or `killm` script was used.
 The semaphore files used by POSIX named semaphore typically only allows the owner to delete it.
 The work around is to clear these files out.
 ION-related semaphore files have the name pattern of `sem.ion:GLOBAL:<integer>`.
 For Ubuntu, it is usually found in the `/dev/shm` directory; for other Linux distribution, the location can be different.

+### POSIX Named Semaphore not working properly on FreeBSD

+As of ION 4.1.3s, FreeBSD defaults to SVR4 semaphore while almost all other platforms defaults to POSIX named semaphore.
+It is possible to use configure flag `--forced-posix-named-semaphores` to build but test indicates issues with semaphore operations.

 ## Reporting Issues

 * ION related issues can be reported to the public GitHub page for ION-DTN or ion-core.